-Don’t let the smallest state in the U.S. foul you.
+Don’t let the smallest state in the U.S. fool you.
 Besides 40 miles of pristine coastline, Rhode Island is packed with all kinds of fascinating sites and attractions.
 It is famous for its luxurious mansions, charming villages, bustling Providence metropolis, scenic drives and trails, artsy and historical districts, and unique year-round celebrations and events.
 Your RV family may not have enough time during your entire camping stay to experience even a fraction of the wonders and adventures hidden within the fluid borders of the Ocean State.

 For the best traveling and weather, go RVing in Rhode Island between late spring and early fall.
 Summers are prime time for campers.
 Fewer tourists, better prices, and cooler weather are typical during the shoulder seasons of spring and fall.
 The following are a few exciting and adventurous locations to consider visiting and setting up camp on your next RV road trip.
 Make memories with your RV traveling crew in these places: